lakshmiprasanna07/Child-Mind-Institute-problematic-Internet-Use/README.md

 ### Repository Structure

-- main_notebook.ipynb - Complete solution implementation
+- main.ipynb - Complete solution implementation
 - requirements.txt - Python package dependencies

 ### Setup and Execution

 bash
 - pip install -r requirements.txt
-- jupyter notebook main_notebook.ipynb
+- jupyter notebook main.ipynb

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.